 A deed is an unassuming and usually short piece of paper that has a big legal impact.
 A deed transfers an ownership interest in real property, and no real estate transaction where ownership transfers is finished until the deed is delivered to the buyer and recorded.
-A deed must include the names of the buyer and seller and the property’s legal description.
+A deed must include the names of the grantor and grantee and the property’s legal description.
 The deed is signed by the person transferring the property and may make that person responsible to the buyer for other claims against or conditions on the property.
-A knowledgeable real estate attorney can review the deed to ensure that it is accurate and properly executed and noterized.
+In the City of St. Louis, the grantee must also sign the deed.
+A knowledgeable real estate attorney can review the deed to ensure that it is accurate and properly executed and notarized.

 Deed Requirements